 Gentileschi was a prodigious talent, encouraged by her father, the painter Orazio Gentileschi.
 This exhibition opens with a painting she completed aged just 17.
 Susanna and the Elders was a favourite subject for Baroque artists.
 As Susanna bathes, she is spied upon by two lecherous old men who will later accuse her of adultery because she refuses to sleep with them.
 But Gentileschi painted this subject from the female perspective in a way that will make your toes curl.
 No longer is the protagonist merely surprised or affronted by the two men, she is disgusted by them, frowning deeply and turning away as they leer over the wall, pushing themselves into her private space.

-Gentileschi’s immense talent is often overshadowed by the story of her rape at the hands of her art tutor, and the subsequent trial that followed.
+Gentileschi knew firsthand that the world was a dangerous place for women.
+At 17 she was raped by her art tutor.
 Such cases rarely went to trial, and when they did, it was only when the victim was a virgin.
 As part of the proceedings, she was tortured with thumbscrews to test the veracity of her claims, and although her assailant was prosecuted, the sentence was never enforced.

 |Nearest tube||Leicester Square (underground)|

 03 Oct 20 – 24 Jan 21, 10:00 AM – 6:00 PM

 |Website||Click here for more information|